ApolloMuses/translink/README.md

 For development purposes you can bypass this by installing the Allow-Control-Allow-Origin Chrome extension [Link](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).

 To resolve this for production, you can build and host your own server that host the data returned from Translink.
-For this example project, we used firebase cloud functions and database as a word around to resolve this issue.
+For this example project,  firebase cloud functions and database were used as a work around to resolve this issue.

 Here are the steps to add firebase to your react project: